 The supply of rigs in the market has, as a result of longer periods of significant fluctuations in oil and gas prices, continued to outweigh the demand.
-This trend may continue, and therefore have a damping effect on utilization levels and dayrates across all segments in 2024.
+This trend may continue and therefore may cause a reduction in day rates across all segments in 2025.